Day One: Chicago, the USA's Second City, has always intrigued me: Al Capone (the 1920s gangster), the Jazz Age and the first skyscrapers.

 From The Pier we moved on to Buckingham Fountain in Grant Park on Lake Michigan.
 This is among the world's largest fountains and one of Chicago's most familiar landmarks.
 At the time of its dedication in the spring of 1927, it ranked as the world's largest decorative fountain.
 The fountain was a gift to the city of Chicago by Miss Kate Sturges Buckingham in memory of her brother Clarence.

-The final item on our itinerary was to visit the home and studio of the famous American architect
+We had hoped to visit the home and studio of the famous American architect

 Apart from Frank Lloyd Wright's work Chicago has many buildings of architectural interest including the John Hancock Centre and Sear's Tower, one of the world's tallest buildings.